-1. The licensed Premises of the Marijuana Establishment;

-- 2. Serving area or areas;

-- 3. Ventilation exhaust points, if applicable;

-- 4. The employee monitoring area;

-- 5. Doors, windows, or other exits; and
+- 1. The licensed Premises of the Marijuana Establishment; - 2.
+Serving area or areas; - 3.
+Ventilation exhaust points, if applicable; - 4.
+The employee monitoring area; - 5.
+Doors, windows, or other exits; and - 6.
+Any other information required by the Commission.

 (d) Consumption of Marijuana or Marijuana Products through vaporization or other nonsmoking forms of consumption involving heat shall require the following: